abazlinton/es6-hw/frontend/es6_react_vue.md

 #### Getting started:

-To run the React application:
+To run the React applications:

 - Install dependencies: `npm install`
 - Start the dev server, and load in Chrome `npm start`